refaktor/rye/docs/TOUR_2.md

 ### BONUS: All these are just functions

-If, either, switch aren't special forms but just library level functions, so we can have many of those ...
+If, either, switch are just library level functions, so we can have many of them and add our own ...

 ```rye
 // this would be a simpler way to achieve the specific switch solution